Skip to main content

 • Updates to the Community Reinvestment Act (CRA) strengthen fair lending practices and promote financial inclusion.

-4. Digital Innovation:
+4. Digital innovation:

 • Artificial intelligence and automation are reshaping the banking landscape.
 The OCC emphasizes fairness, accountability, and transparency in AI applications.